Rhodian coinage: Rhodian monetary standard

 Rule by Athens temporarily brought Attic standard to Rhodian mints.
 However, after Athenian league's influence waned, Chian standard spread through the Eastern Mediterranean.
 It is unknown how much Rhodes made an impact on the spread of the Chian standard.
 Rhodes held a growing economical importance during that period which came after its unification.
 This weight standard was subsequently known as a Rhodian standard, thus giving a further hint on the leading role of Rhodes.

 By the end of the fourth century BC the Aegean region had been dominated by coinage using Attic and Rhodian standards.
 Early Rhodian standard had replaced Aeginetan standard in silver coinage for most Cycladian mints by the third century BC.
 By Alexander the Great's time Rhodian standard was accepted by most of Ionia, Caria and by numerous states of the Cyclades and Propontis.
 Alexander's adoption of the Attic weight brought demise of all other weight standards except for the Attic and Rhodian standards.

 Rhodian standard was later notably used in the transition to Phoenician weight by the Ptolemaic Kingdom as it abandoned the Attic weight in favor of its own monetary standard.
 Ptolemaic use of the Rhodian standard was restricted to an approximate period of c.
 310 BC – c.
 298 BC.

 Early Chian, or Rhodian, standard included tetradrachms and heavier coins.
 However, later coinage using Rhodian weight evolved with tetradrachms being abandoned in favor of smaller didrachms.
 Coins lost their weight both before and after the abandonment of the tetradrachms.
 Early tetradrachms and didrachms were 15.6 g and 7.8 g in weight respectively.
 They were both replaced in use by later didrachms with the minimum weight of 6.7 g.

 There is convincing evidence that Rhodian and Lycian league's plinthophoroi circulated, at least informally, at par on the market, and they have been found together in coin hoards.
 However, Lycian coinage's weight standard was slightly lighter than Rhodian standard.

 Mints

 Rhodes itself held the most important mints.
 Ephesus is notable for holding the most important mint for the Rhodian monetary standard outside of the Rhodian controlled territory.

 Naxos minted tetrobols (Rhodian weight drachms) while using Aeginetan standard for other coins.
 Ios was another island that saw limited usage of the Rhodian standard.
 It was primarily known for hosting the tomb of Homer.
-A very small series of didrachms were struck between 350 BC – 320 BC, and they included a portrait and name of Homer on observe sides of the coins.
+A very small series of didrachms were struck between 350 BC – 320 BC, and they included a portrait and name of Homer on obverse sides of the coins.